-E. Teaching.
+- E. Teaching.
 SROs will, upon request by the applicable principal, become involved in the school's curriculum, by providing instruction to LCS students that will enhance their understanding of local and state law enforcement practices, changes in relevant laws, crime trends, crime prevention, school safety strategies, crisis response procedures, and the police philosophy and mission.
 SROs may also deliver law-related education with students using lessons/curricula approved in advance by the SRO Sergeant.
 In all cases, responding to incidents or conducting investigations will take precedence over delivery of presentations.
-SROs will, whenever possible, include the Virginia Rules curriculum as part of their instruction.

-- F. Informal Mentoring.
+SROs will, whenever possible, include the Virginia Rules curriculum as part of their instruction. - F. Informal Mentoring.
 Students often seek approval, direction, and guidance from adults in the school setting about various problems.
 Through formal and informal interaction with students, SROs serve as informal mentors and role models.
 SROs are expected to communicate clearly to students about acceptable and unacceptable behavior, to set a positive example in handling stressful situations and resolving conflicts, to show respect and consideration of others, and to express high expectations for student behavior.
 Students who may need additional assistance shall be referred to a school-based resource. - G. Training and Crime Prevention Assistance.
 SRO shall be responsible for assisting in providing training for the school division administration and the school building administration and staff in law enforcement and related areas.
 SROs will disseminate crime trend information, crime prevention information, and city and state code update information as a means to assist the school staff in effectively providing a safe school environment. - H. Visibility.
 SROs should be visible in and around the school, particularly during the beginning and end of the day and during lunch periods, whenever possible.
 The SROs shall wear class "B" uniforms (standard police uniform) while on duty in the schools, unless otherwise authorized. - I. Traffic Control.
 If requested to do so by LCS administration, SROs may assist with traffic control for the safe and efficient afternoon dismissal of school buses on school property.
 The decision to direct traffic on a city street adjacent to school property will be at the sole discretion of the SRO. - J. Responsibility for Calls for Law Enforcement Services.
 The SROs assume primary responsibility in handling all calls to law enforcement for service from the school and coordinating the response of other police resources to the school with school principals. - K. Threat Assessment.
-Threat assessments shall be conducted in accordance with local school board policies adopted as required by §22.1-79.4., Code of Virginia and consistent with model procedures and guidelines published by the Virginia Department of Criminal Justice Services.

-SROs may serve as members of threat assessment teams and assist in monitoring of subject students as well as determining the need, if any, for law enforcement action.
+Threat assessments shall be conducted in accordance with local school board policies adopted as required by §22.1-79.4., Code of Virginia and consistent with model procedures and guidelines published by the Virginia Department of Criminal Justice Services. - Pursuant to § 22.1-79.4 each division superintendent shall establish, for each school, a threat assessment team that shall include persons with expertise in counseling, instruction, school administration, and law enforcement and in the case of any school in which a school resource officer is employed, at least one such school resource officer.
+SROs serving as members of threat assessment teams (including as school officials with a legitimate educational interest, as defined by FERPA and as discussed above) may assist in the monitoring of subject students as well as determining the need, if any, for law enforcement action.